netzgestaltung/jquery.console/README.md

 # jquery.console
-console.log(an other methods) now without mention browsers that have no console.
+console.log(and other methods) now without mention browsers that have no console.
 Its also much shorter to write "$.log" instead.